NiellCast/physhing/README.md

 <h2>&#x26A0 DISCLAIMER &#x26A0</h2>
 <br>
 <ul><li>This script is only for educational purpose.
-<li>Using this tool against someone without the "victim's" authorization is against the law.
+<li>Using this tool against someone without authorization is not ok.
 <li>I am not responsible for criminal attitudes practiced with this tool!</ul>

 <h2>Run Physhing</h2>